Skip to Content

 Working with the trees and pruning habits

 When you decide which saw works better for your needs, analyze the trees you will be pruning.
-It’s always a good idea to work with the tree rather than against it.
+Working with the tree rather than against it is always a good idea.

 By this, if a tree naturally forms a particular shape, try to enhance or tidy that shape rather than completely ignoring the tree’s intentions.